Limited Time Offer

 Like human skin, dogs' skin has glands that produce a natural oil called sebum, which helps moisturize the skin.
 If these glands produce too much sebum, it can lead to imbalances and dandruff.
 Dogs can experience two forms of seborrheic dermatitis: dry seborrhea and oily seborrhea.

-There are several reasons why dogs get dandruff.
+If you're wondering why dog's get dandruff, there are several reasons possible reasons.
 Here are some common causes:

 • Dry skin is one of the primary causes of dandruff in dogs.
 Environmental factors such as low humidity, frequent bathing, or exposure to harsh shampoos can strip the skin of its natural oils, leading to dryness and flakiness.